dnesting/dnesting/resume.md

 **Vega-Bray Observatory Rehabilitation, March 2025**

-- Rehabilitated the Observatory's telescope, which had not seen light in 15 years.
+- Rehabilitated the Observatory's telescope, which had not seen light in 15 years
 - Reverse engineered the dome control system and the telescope's drive and tracking system
-- Built a custom hardware control system, and wrote custom drive and tracking software.
+- Built a custom hardware control system, and wrote custom drive and tracking software

 ### Office of the Federal CIO, The White House (OMB), 2024-2025

 **AI and Cybersecurity Advisor to the Federal CIO**

-- AI, Cybersecurity, and Technology Modernization policy and implementation advisor to the Federal CIO
+- AI, Cybersecurity, Reliability and Resiliency, and Technology Modernization policy and implementation advisor to the Federal CIO
 - Artificial Intelligence Lead at OMB, collaborating heavily between IT, policy, records, and legal teams, built on-premise AI proofs of concept
-- Technology Advisor to the OMB Chief Information Officer on AI, data, cybersecurity, and modernization
+- Technology Advisor to the OMB Chief Information Officer on AI, SRE/operations, data, cybersecurity, and modernization
-- Led a Technology Modernization Fund Discovery Sprint
+- Led a cross-functional Technology Modernization Fund discovery effort and co-authored a $~100M modernization proposal

 ### Rebellion Defense, 2021-2023

 **SRE and Infrastructure Team Manager**

 - Ran the Site Reliability Engineering and Infrastructure team at Rebellion Defense, a startup building AI-powered defense software.
-- 12 SREs and SWEs.
+- 12 SREs and SWEs
-- Platform was based on AWS, Kubernetes, and novel infrastructure.
+- Platform was based on AWS, Kubernetes, and novel infrastructure
+- This was a highly hands-on role, with significant individual contribution

 ### US Office of Personnel Management, 2019-2021

 **Deputy Chief Information Officer**

+- Managed a ~750-person federal CIO organization with a $100M/year budget
-- Led a mainframe modernization activity to improve OPM's resiliency against single points of failure.
+- Led a mainframe modernization activity to improve OPM's resiliency against single points of failure
-- Introduced modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended COVID-19 telework.
+- Introduced modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended COVID-19 telework
 - Advised the CIO on security, risk, modern practices, resiliency, and engineering
 - Led a deep dive into call center issues resulting in disasterous customer experience.
-Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort.
+Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort
-- One time I had to build a Prometheus-based monitoring system from scratch in order to effectively troubleshoot a problem for which we had no visibility.
+- One time I had to build a Prometheus-based monitoring system from scratch in order to effectively troubleshoot a problem for which we had no visibility
-- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked and we needed the records out of it.
+- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked and we needed the records out of it

 ### US Digital Service, The White House (OMB), 2014-2019